lisn0/Simple-Ecommerce-Website-using-Spring-Boot-and-Angular/README.md

 # Simple-Ecommerce-Website-using-Spring-Boot-and-Angular

-Ecommerce website developed using java spring as a backend, angular as a frontend and MongoDB
+A university project on a e-commerce website developed using java spring as a backend, angular as a frontend and MongoDB

 ### Technologies used
 - Spring Boot